gillianbc/blankbabel/README.md

 npm start

+It's watching for changes, so will auto-build (that's why the build script doesn't terminate)

 # Debug
 Includes a launch config for debugging the transpiled code - remember to do a build to refresh the contents of /lib before debugging